dk14/wolfram-mega/docs/traders.md

 #### **"Perpetuality"**

-Simillarly to Marlowe, "perpetual swap"-like contracts can still be modeled without exponential explosion by:
+Simillarly to Marlowe, "quantized perpetual swap"-like contracts can still be modeled without exponential explosion by:
 -  allowing "renewal or refund" condition (optional "close").

 Such condition would also benefit liquidity, and avoid overcollaterization.